-I’ve noted in the past that the fastest growing type of creative work is video.
+I’ve noted in the past that the fastest-growing type of creative work is video.
 And some of you fine folks have correctly pointed out that volume and quality are not directly linked together.
+No wonder why some of the videos created have not had as many views as I would have hoped.
+For me, it’s about the quality of my videos.
 This accurate assessment brings us to the topic of this article, which is how to make a better video, specifically after you have all of your clips made.

 What Goes Into Editing Video?